Immigration Law

 Is There a Law That Protects Me Against Discrimination When Voting?

-The Voting Rights Act of 1965 protects everyone who participates in elections from racial discrimination.
-It also provides important protection to voters who have limited English proficiency.
+The Voting Rights Act of 1965 protects everyone participating in elections from racial discrimination.
+It also provides essential protection to voters who have limited English proficiency.

 What Are the Laws Within My Right to Vote?